 - build–operate–transfer, whereby the investor transfers the facility at the end of the concession.

-As such, the investors are able to finance, design, construct and operate the facility stated in the concession contract, and this enables the project sponsors to recover their investment and project operating and maintenance expenses.
+As a result the investors are able to finance, design, construct and operate the facility stated in the concession contract, and this enables the project sponsors to recover their investment and project operating and maintenance expenses.
 Regardless of the type of transfer, the end result will always be the transfer of the ownership of the assets necessary for the operation of the project to the state at the end of the PPP agreement.

-Caution is required in the selection of the type of assets to be transferred and owned by the private entity as the Thai Constitution prohibits the private ownership of infrastructural public utility services that are essential to the nation's subsistence and security.
+Caution is required in the selection of the type of assets to be transferred and owned by the private entity as the Thai Constitution prohibits the private ownership of infrastructure public utility services that are essential to the nation's subsistence and security.

 iii The authorities